sparkyniner/Netryx-Astra-V2-Geolocation-Tool/README.md

 Set mode to **Search**, click **Run Search**, and select your query image.
 The map coordinates and search radius auto-populate from the index metadata.

-## Community Hub

-This is the part we're most excited about.

-Indexing a city takes hours of compute time.
-It's wasteful for every user to independently index the same city.
-So we built a sharing system: one person indexes Moscow, uploads the result, and everyone else downloads it in minutes.

 ### Option B: Build your own index from scratch